Themaister/parallel-rdp/README.md

 where appropriate.
 The exact formulation of the noise generator is not very interesting as long as correct entropy and output range is reproduced.

+##### Intentional differences from reference renderer

+Certain effects invoke "undefined behavior" in the RDP and requires cycle accuracy to resolve bit-accurately with real RDP.
+Reference renderer attempts to emulate these effects, but to reproduce this behavior breaks any form of multi-threading.
+To be able to validate dumps in a sensible way with buggy content, I modified the reference slightly to make certain "undefined behavior" deterministic.
+This doesn't meaningfully change the rendered output in the cases I've seen in the wild.
+Some of these effects would be possible to emulate, but at the cost of lots of added complexity and it wouldn't be quite correct anyways given the cycle accuracy issue.

+- CombinedColor/Alpha in first cycle is cleared to zero.
+Some games read this in first cycle, and reference renderer will read whatever was generated last pixel.
+  This causes issues in some cases, where cycle accuracy would have caused the feedback to converge to zero over time.
+- Reading LODFrac in 1 cycle mode.
+This is currently ignored.
+The results generated seem non-sensical.
+Never seen this in the wild.
+- Using TexLOD in copy mode.
+This is currently ignored.
+The results generated seem non-sensical.
+Never seen this in the wild.
+- Reading MemoryColor in first blender cycle in 2-cycle mode.
+Reference seems to wait until the second cycle before updating this value, despite memory coverage being updated right away.
+The sensible thing to do is to allow reading memory color in first cycle.
+- Alpha testing in 2-cycle mode reads combined alpha from next pixel in reference.
+  Just doing alpha testing in first cycle on current pixel is good enough.
+  If this is correct hardware behavior, I consider this a hardware bug.
+- Reading Texel1 in cycle 1 of 2-cycle mode reads the Texel0 from next pixel.
+  In the few cases I've seen this, the rendered output is slightly buggy, but it's hardly visible in motion.
+  The workaround is just to read Texel0 from current pixel which still renders fine.

 ### vi-conformance

 This is a conformance suite, except for the video interface (VI) unit.